BEFORE YOU ARRIVE AT UC Santa Barbara

 - Log-in to access the Billing Accounts Receivable Collections (BARC) portal: BARC

-- International Student Orientation Fee: $50 will be billed to your account; orientation includes refreshments.
-(Does not apply fall 2020.)
+- International Student Orientation Fee: $75 (subject to change) will be billed to your account.

 - College of Letters and Sciences Technologies Fee (Tech Fee): $2.50 per unit fee is capped at 15 units (for a maximum of $37.50) is assessed only to courses in the College of Letters and Science.
 The fee will be billed to your student account in the fourth week after the course add/drop deadline in the fourth week of the term.